This Notice applies to the websites at symplectic.co.uk and related services (“Symplectic”).

-This Notice applies to personal data transferred to us, in the United States, from the UK or European Economic Area, where transferred in reliance on the EU-US Privacy Shield (which we refer to in this Notice as EU Personal Data).
+Digital Science’s US affiliate, Digital Science & Research Solutions Inc. (“Digital Science US”), participates in the EU-US Privacy Shield.
+This Notice applies to personal data transferred to Digital Science US, in the United States, from the UK or European Economic Area, where transferred in reliance on the EU-US Privacy Shield (which is referred to in this Notice as EU Personal Data).

 To the extent there is any conflict between the Privacy Shield Principles and this Notice, the Privacy Shield Principles will prevail in respect of EU Personal Data.

 Digital Science US participates in the EU-US Privacy Shield Framework and has certified its compliance with the Privacy Shield Principles regarding the collection, use and retention of EU Personal Data.
 Digital Science US is responsible for the processing of EU Personal Data, and remains liable for its onward transfer to third parties acting as agents on our behalf, in accordance with the Privacy Shield Principles.

 For purposes of enforcing compliance with the Privacy Shield, Digital Science US is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.

 To learn more about the Privacy Shield Principles, and to view Digital Science US’s certification, please visit https://www.privacyshield.gov/welcome.

 - Disclosure for national security or law enforcement

 Digital Science US may be required to share your personal data with public authorities and law enforcement agencies in response to lawful requests, including requests to meet national security and law enforcement requirements.